KosumosuL/DTCF/README.md

-# DTCF
+# Hybrid Resolution Network Using Edge Guided Region Mutual Information Loss for Human Parsing

-Official implementation of our ACM MM 2020 paper “Hybrid Resolution Network Using Edge Guided Region Mutual Information Loss for Human Parsing”
+Accepted by ACMMM 2020.
+The code is coming soon.